 Pistol Creek Wetland Center is an educational center that is a display of native birds, plants and animals.
 The area has been preserved as a learning center and is designed to be used as a self-guided tour facility.
 The facility is available to reserve for educational purposes for individuals, school groups and organizations.

-Dale Jayne, city of Maryville Stormwater Program Manager said, “We encourage the public – including school classrooms, civic organizations, and individuals to bring their groups out and use the Center for educational purposes.
+Chuck Rowan, city of Maryville Stormwater Program Manager said, “We encourage the public – including school classrooms, civic organizations, and individuals to bring their groups out and use the Center for educational purposes.
 We can provide information to help teachers with their programs.”

 History of the Pistol Creek Center